pkro/Java-Masterclass/readme.md

 - Array**s**.stream() has A LOT of useful / functional functions such as map, skip etc.
 - skipping first value: `String[] days = Arrays.stream(javaDays).skip(1).toArray(String[]::new);`
 - Intellij:
+  - ctrl-shift-enter completes statement, adds ; at end and goes to next line
+  - shift-enter to insert and go to next line without breaking current line
   - Strg-Alt-M to extract selected code to method
   - select, copy, select other, right click + "compare with clipboard" = easy partial diff
+- reminder iterator protocol: the first call to iterator.next() actually goes to the first entry, NOT to the second